sitewhere/sitewhere.github.io/tutorials/socket/http.md

 SiteWhere is now listening for HTTP requests on the port specified in the configuration.

 ## Send Sample Data to the Socket
-For this example, we will send an example JSON payload to the socket we have configured.
+To illustrate processing, we will send a sample JSON payload to the socket we have configured.
 The code included below will use the Spring REST template and Jackson libraries to send a sample payload using the HTTP protocol.
 The example is constructed as a JUnit test so that it can be dynamically executed from an IDE such as Eclipse.